mfurqan26/SYSC4806_Project/README.md

 And we will be taken to a page where we have the book object from the BookRepository in JSON data form

 ![image](https://user-images.githubusercontent.com/60205850/223817964-b267d204-4533-49f8-ae9d-353e917ea1fc.png)

+# Functional Requirements:

+- The system must allow users to search for books using name, isbn and publisher
+- The system must allow users to browse for books using name, isbn and publisher
+- The system must allow users to filter books based off price, release date and popularity
+- The system must allow users to create an account
+- The system must update inventory to have an accurate representation
+- Users must be able to add items to their carts
+- Users must be able to checkout their cart in a secure manner
+- The system must provide recommendations to users based on their shopping history using the Jaccard method
+- The system must allow Book Store owners to upload information about a book
+- The system must allow Book Store owners to edit their book information
+- The system should have real time updating of the inventory

+# Non-Functional Requirements

+### Performance Requirements
+- The landing page must not take longer than 5 seconds to load
+- The system must be able to handle high traffic
+### Compatibility Requirements
+- The system must be compatible with chrome, safari and firefox
+### Reliability Requirements
+- The system must perform without a failure in 100 percent of the use cases
+### Security Requirements
+- All transactions must be done through secure channels
+- The system must accurately protect user access depending on their account
+- The system should be secure and protect user information from unauthorized access.

 # Milestone 1 Plan